setokk/SimpleATM-Sockets/README.md

-### Simple ATM System using Sockets, PostgreSQL and docker-compose
+### Simple ATM System using Sockets, Virtual Threads, PostgreSQL and docker-compose
 This project is part of the Distributed Systems course, University of Macedonia (UoM).

 ### Prequisites